tundish/blathnaid/app/tale.rst

 Jack was too anxious to sleep.
 He kept standing there in the dark, letting his shoulders go forward a little, until the tension in his neck dropped out, and he heard the bones in his back letting go of each other.
-Then in lumps it fell into his legs, and ran like hot sweat on the inside of his skin.
+Then in lumps it fell into his legs, and ran like hot sweat down the inside of his skin.

 F 4
 ---

+First thing next morning, Jack ran over to see Fell, and begged hime to reveal who was Master of the Guild.
 So Fell explained.

 It used to be that rich merchants would introduce their daughters to court, in the hope that they would marry into the nobility.
 Likewise the artisans would raise their girls to set their sights on a son of a merchant.
-It was a good system, because over time there grew alliances which served very much to secure a stable society.
 The families relied on their seniors to make the connections, and so it had become the tradition to announce one's offspring to the head of one's Guild, and they would go and make enquiries as to a suitable match.